chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 ### Board_Defs.h
 ---

-Each board variant folder contains a Board_Def.h header file which contains declarations of symbols and macros that are specific to that board variant.
+Each board variant folder contains a Board_Def.h header file which has declarations of symbols and macros that are specific to that board variant.
 This file is used to describe the available resources on the board.
 Many of the symbols are intended to be used by a user's sketch to provide a portable mechanism to access resources across different boards.

 #### Resource Availability Symbols